pingidentity/pingidentity-devops-getting-started/docs/deployment/deployFullK8s.md

 **On the master only**, run `kubeadm init`.

 !!! error "IP address"
-    Adjust the IP address accordingly for the `apiserver-advertise-address` and `control-plane-endpoint`f.
+    Adjust the IP address accordingly for the `apiserver-advertise-address` and `control-plane-endpoint`.

 ```sh
 # On the master node only